oracle/docker-images/OracleHTTPServer/samples/1221-ohs-domain/README.md

 ##### Assume you have :

-1. WLS Container with Admin Servers running on 8001 port and console accessible at
+1. WLS Container with Admin Servers running on 8001 port and console accessible via URL
    - http://myhost:8001/console

-2. Two WLS Containers with Managed Servers running on 7001 and 7001 ports (inside same docker-cluster).
-An application called chat is deployed on the cluster and  accessible via
+2. Two WLS Containers with Managed Servers running on 7001 and 7004 ports (inside same docker-cluster).
+An application called chat is deployed on the cluster and  accessible via URLs
    - http://myhost:7001/chat
    - http://myhost:7004/chat